aewong/cse512-15fall-project/README.txt

 SPARK_LOCAL : use local spark or remote spark

 4. Passed tests when run in Eclipse, using hdfs and remote spark

+5. the results of the running time is in the Results.txt